 Components: There are 3 components of this course, which must be completed within 12 months:

 - Five day intensive workshop of face-to-face intensive training and assessment in a classroom setting

 HLT21015 Certificate II in Medical Services First Response Course Overview

-By completing the HLT21015 Certificate II in Medical Services First Response, you gain the skills required to provide initial care to patients, as a first medical response worker or volunteer.
-With the cert II Medical Services First Response qualification, you are perfectly equipped provide emergency response and basic first aid, in the pre-hospital/out-of hospital environment.
+By completing the requirements of HLT21015 Certificate II in Medical Services First Response, you gain the skills required to provide initial care to patients, as a first medical response worker or volunteer.
+With the Cert II Medical Services First Response qualification, you are perfectly equipped provide emergency response and basic first aid, in the pre-hospital/out-of hospital environment.

 Who is this first aid cert II course suitable for?

 This first aid cert II course is aimed at individuals who may be required to provide emergency first aid as an emergency worker or volunteer.
 This course is guaranteed to satisfy both the veteran and rooky emergency medical student.

 The HLT21015 Certificate II in Medical Service First Response is delivered as follows: